hashicorp/packer-plugin-docker/.web-docs/components/builder/docker/README.md

 - `build_dir` (string) - Directory to invoke `docker build` from

   Defaults to the directory from which we invoke packer.

+- `platform` (string) - Set platform if server is multi-platform capable

 - `pull` (boolean) - Pull the image when building the base docker image.